Federal Marriage Amendment: Nationwide polling

 Polling on the subject has fluctuated widely, with opposition for such an amendment increasing steadily for more than a decade.
 Beginning in 2010 polls have found majority support for legal recognition of same-sex marriage.
 A Gallup poll conducted in May 2014 found that 55% of Americans support allowing marriage for same-sex couples, the largest percentage ever measured by the organization.
 The same poll found only 42% opposed, and 4% had no opinion on the issue.

 A 2012 Fox News poll found that 38% of American voters support a constitutional amendment banning same-sex marriage, while 53% oppose.
 A 2012 United Technologies/National Journal Congressional Connection poll found that only 24% of Americans agreed that Congress should "pass a constitutional amendment to ban same-sex marriage in every state regardless of state law."

 A 2011 AP-NCC poll found that 48% of Americans said they would favor such an amendment defining marriage as between a man and a woman, with about 40% strongly favoring such a change.
 However, 55% believe the issue should be handled at the state level.

 A 2006 APR poll found that 33% of Americans favored amending the U.S. Constitution to ban same-sex marriage, while 49% felt each state should make its own laws on marriage, and 18% were unsure.
 In May 2006, a Gallup poll found that 50% of Americans would favor amending the federal Constitution to ban same-sex marriage, while 47% were opposed, and 3% were undecided or did not respond.
 An ABC News poll that year found that 42% of Americans supported amending the U.S. Constitution, banning same-sex marriage.

 A 2003 Wirthlin poll found that 57% of Americans supported a constitutional amendment to define marriage as the union of a man and a woman.

 State polling

 Public opinion varies widely between different states.
-Only 2 states, Mississippi and Alabama, had public opinion generally more opposed to same sex marriage than in favor in 2017, with only Alabama having an absolute majority, 51%, opposed; in Mississippi, there was plurality opposition.
+Only two states, Mississippi and Alabama, had public opinion generally more opposed to same sex marriage than in favor in 2017, with only Alabama having an absolute majority, 51%, opposed; in Mississippi, there was plurality opposition.
 In Louisiana, Tennessee, North Carolina, and West Virginia, there was plurality support; in all other states, there was absolute majority support.
 The lowest approval of same sex marriage was 41% in Alabama.
 The highest was 80% in Vermont and Massachusetts.
-With 48 states more in favor of same sex marriage than opposed, and 44 with absolute majorities in favor, this amendment is very unlikely to ever pass.